georglind/babusca/README.md

 # babusca

-Scattering theory for few-photon transport through Bose-Hubbard lattices coupled locally or quasi-locally to chiral channels.
+Babusca is a python package that numerically implements diagrammatic scattering theory for few-photon transport through Bose-Hubbard lattices coupled to chiral channels.
 Such scattering setups can be (and have been) realized in superconducting circuits or using optical resonators.

-The babusca library is capable at calculating first and second order coherence function for Bose-Hubbard lattices coupled to any number of chiral channels.
-On current equipment babusca can cope with system of up to 120-150 sites.
+The babusca library is capable at calculating first and second order coherence function for Bose-Hubbard lattices coupled locally or quasi-locally to one or multiple chiral channels. babusca can cope with system of up to 120-150 sites on current equipment.

-The code is well documented and the exmamples folder contains several calculations for various lattice geometries.
+The code is well documented and the examples folder contains several calculations for various lattice geometries.

 If you have any questions or comments, please, don't hesitate to contact me.

+/Kim G. L. Pedersen

 ## Basic usage